frmango/Automatic-Number-Plate-Recognition/README.md

 For license plate detection, a pre-trained YOLOv8 nano model has been further refined to better recognize license plates.
-The model was retrained for 3 epochs on a specifically curated dataset from Roboflow, consisting of 21,174 training images, 2,048 validation images, and 1,020 test images.
+The model was retrained on a specifically curated dataset from Roboflow, consisting of 21,174 training images, 2,048 validation images, and 1,020 test images.
 The images in this dataset depict vehicles along with their license plates, ensuring that the model can accurately identify and